Facility Rentals : Park Pavilion Rental Policies

 - Motorized vehicles are allowed in the park only for loading and unloading purposes as part of a rental.
 At all other times, no motorized vehicles are allowed in the park, trail or greenbelt areas.
 No ground fires are permitted.

-- No ground fires are permitted.
+- No ground fires and no tiki torches are permitted.

 - No harassment of wildlife is permitted.